mrjcleaver/proxmox-setup/README.md

     ssh                - ssh to PVE
-    ssh-install-keys   - Installs your ssh-key to the root account of the PVE upload-templates   - Upload OpenVZ template from templates/ to your PVEs Open VZ template folder virtualbox-install - virtualbox-install - create a virtualbox install of Proxmox on this machine virtualbox_start   - virtualbox-start - start the virtualbox containing proxmox
+    ssh-install-keys   - Installs your ssh-key to the root account of the PVE upload-templates   - Upload OpenVZ template from templates/ to your PVEs Open VZ template folder virtualbox-install - create a virtualbox install of Proxmox on this machine virtualbox-start   - start the virtualbox containing proxmox
 ````